algorandfoundation/docs/docs/clis/goal/app/box/list.md

-Read global or local (account-specific) state for an application
+List all application boxes belonging to an application.

+For printable strings, the box name is formatted as 'str:hello'

+For everything else, the box name is formatted as 'b64:A=='.

 ```

-goal app read [flags]
+goal app box list [flags]

 ```